 - Hire a car and drive there yourself, you can check this website for information about parking.

-- Take the public transport – by far the cheapest option but also brings tons of hassle since it is not flexible.
+- Take public transport – by far the cheapest option but also brings tons of hassle since it is not flexible.
 You can check bus schedules on this website!

 The best time to visit and see Plitvice Lakes depends on you!
-However, apart from the obvious, high-season is always crowded and it is usually around summer time in Croatia, and that’s normally from mid-May to early August.
+However, apart from the obvious, high-season is always crowded and it is usually around summertime in Croatia, and that’s normally from mid-May to early August.

-I visited in Autumn, and it was gorgeous!
+I visited in autumn, and it was gorgeous!
 The trees start to change hues from green to different beautiful shades of orange and yellow; the lakes were clear, and the weather in Plitvice Lakes at the time was chilly but warm – perfect for hiking!
 Plus, it was not crowded at all!

 Nevertheless, we shall not forget about winter!
-Plitvice Lakes in winter, at least from what I heard, turns into a magical white paradise where the lakes freezes and there’s snow everywhere.
+Plitvice Lakes in winter, at least from what I heard, turns into a magical white paradise where the lakes freeze and there’s snow everywhere.
 The whole national park turns into a mystical wonderland!
 The good news, the park is open during winters, as well!
 How cool is that?